akhomy/tawk_to/README.md

 * Go to the module settings page `admin/config/services/tawk_to/widget`, login into tawk.to with credentials.
-* Select widget and widget settings.
+* Select the widget and widget settings.
 * Go to the module extra settings page `admin/config/services/tawk_to/exta_settings`, set up if necessary visibility settings.
-* Check that widget is loaded on some site pages.
+* Check that widget was loaded on some site pages.

 MAINTAINERS
 -----------